kaapana/kaapana/docs/excluded/ug_workflows.rst

 ----------------------
 | **What's going on?**
 | 1) DICOMs sent to the server are saved in the /dcmdata directory and then copied to the local workflow data folder.
-| 2) The dag extract-metadata is triggered
+| 2) The dag service-extract-metadata is triggered

 | **Input data:**
 | None